thomasboyt/ember-firebase-adapter/README.md

 ## Getting Started

+First, you'll want to make sure you're using the very current versions of Ember and Ember Data in the `vendor/` directory.
+You can actually use a more current version of Ember if you'd like, but **the current master of Ember Data is lacking a needed patch that is in this repo's copy of it**, so this adapter will break without that version!

-First, create an Ember Data store with a Firebase adapter:
+Then, in your app, create an Ember Data store with a Firebase adapter:

 ```javascript
 App.store = DS.Store.create({